aswinsubhash/SOLID-Principles-Using-Dart/README.md

    Take some time and try to figure out.

-   Did you suceeded?
+   Did you succeeded?
 Ok fine let's look at the solution.

    ```dart
    abstract class Vehicle{